Role of Christianity in Western society: Astronomy

-Pope John Paul II, on 31 October 1992, publicly expressed regret for the actions of those Catholics who badly treated Galileo in that trial.
+Pope John Paul II in 1992 publicly expressed regret for the actions of those Catholics who badly treated Galileo in that trial.
 Cardinal John Henry Newman, in the nineteenth century, claimed that those who attack the Church can only point to the Galileo case, which to many historians does not prove the Church's opposition to science since many of the churchmen at that time were encouraged by the Church to continue their research.

 Evolution

 Since the publication of Charles Darwin's On the Origin of Species in 1859, the position of the Catholic Church on the theory of evolution has slowly been refined.
 For about 100 years, there was no authoritative pronouncement on the subject, though many hostile comments were made by local church figures.
 In contrast with many Protestant objections, Catholic issues with evolutionary theory have had little to do with maintaining the literalism of the account in the Book of Genesis, and have always been concerned with the question of how man came to have a soul.
 Modern Creationism has had little Catholic support.
 In the 1950s, the Church's position was one of neutrality; by the late 20th century its position evolved to one of general acceptance in recent years.
 However, the church insists that the human soul was immediately infused by God, and the reality of a single ancestor (commonly called monogenism) for the human race.

 Today, the Church's official position is a fairly non-specific example of theistic evolution, stating that faith and scientific findings regarding human evolution are not in conflict, though humans are regarded as a special creation, and that the existence of God is required to explain both monogenism and the spiritual component of human origins.
 No infallible declarations by the Pope or an Ecumenical Council have been made.
 The Catholic Church's official position is fairly non-specific, stating only that faith and the origin of man's material body "from pre-existing living matter" are not in conflict, and that the existence of God is required to explain the spiritual component of man's origin.